Locations:

 Angiosarcoma is a fast-moving cancer.
 You can take care of yourself by slowing down.
 Try to give yourself time to understand what’s happening to your body.
 Talk to your healthcare provider about steps you can take to support your treatment.
 Here are some suggested steps that may help:

-• You may feel very tired or “wiped out” after your cancer treatments.
+• Allow yourself to rest.
+You may feel very tired or “wiped out” after your cancer treatments.
 Try to get as much rest as you can.

-• Cancer can be lonely.
-Sometimes, it’s hard talking to loved ones about your condition.
-Your healthcare provider can direct you to support groups and programs where you can share your thoughts and feelings with people who understand what you’re going through.
+• Connect with others.
+Cancer can be lonely, especially when you’re dealing with a rare cancer like angiosarcoma.
+Ask your provider to connect you to support groups where you can share your feelings with people who understand what you’re going through.

 When should I see my healthcare provider?

-Your healthcare provider will talk to you about your symptoms and treatment side effects.
-You should contact your healthcare provider if your angiosarcoma symptoms seem to be getting worse or you have an unexpected or unusually strong reaction to treatment.
+If you’re already receiving angiosarcoma treatment, contact your provider if your symptoms seem to be getting worse.
+Let them know if you have an unexpected or unusually strong reaction to treatment.

 When should I go to the emergency room?